top of page

 The privilege of senior release is extended to seniors who meet and maintain eligibility requirements and receive parent/guardian permission.
 Senior release permits seniors to leave the campus early or arrive late by their own transportation.
 These changes are to be completed within two weeks after the start of each semester.
 Students turning in documentation after the first two weeks of a semester will be considered on a case-by-case basis.
 Guidelines for senior release are listed below.

-Student must be a senior.
+1. Student must be a senior.

-Students will not be permitted to drop required core courses in order to participate in senior release.
+5. Students will not be permitted to drop required core courses in order to participate in senior release.
 Only elective courses not needed for graduation will be dropped.

-Removed elective courses may not be between two required blocks.
+6. Removed elective courses may not be between two required blocks.

-Student/parent/guardian must complete a liability release form.
+8. Student/parent/caregiver must complete the liability release form.

-Senior release is not a study hall.
+10. Senior release is not a study hall.

-Any student who is identified on campus when scheduled for senior release three or more times will then be scheduled into a current elective course available at that time or with the least amount of interference to their current schedule.
+11. Any student who is identified on campus three or more times when scheduled for senior release will be removed from senior release and scheduled into a current elective course available at that time or with the least amount of interference to their current schedule.

 We do not have regular study halls.
 If you are considering college or technical school after high school, it is suggested you take a math course during your senior year and possibly take more core/advanced courses.
 Schedules will be changed if you are approved for CO-OP - Sr. RELEASE.